apollographql/specs-join/join.spec.md

 The meaning of the `@join__*` directives is explored in the [Directives](#sec-Directives) section.

 The example represents **one way** to compose three input schemas, based on [federated composition](https://www.apollographql.com/docs/federation/federation-spec/).
 These schemas are provided for purposes of illustration only.
 This spec places no normative requirements on composer input.
-It does not require that subgraphs use federated composition directives, and it does not place any requirements on *how* the composer builds a join schema, except to say that the resulting schema must be a valid join schema document.
+It does not require that subgraphs use federated composition directives, and it does not place any requirements on *how* the composer builds a supergraph, except to say that the resulting schema must be a valid supergraph document.

 [auth](./albums.graphql) provides the `User` type and `Query.me`.